Operation Restoration Christian School

 Do the students pay school fees, and if so what is the current school fee?

 The school fee for Operation Restoration Christian School is Ja$15,000 or US$130 for the year.
-Our collection rate is 60%.
+The collection rate is 60%.

 What extra-curricular activities are offered at the school?